Features new to Windows 8: Video subsystem

 Windows 8 includes WDDM 1.2 and DirectX Graphics Infrastructure (DXGI) 1.2.
 The Desktop Window Manager now runs at all times (even on systems with unsupported graphics cards; where DWM now also supports software rendering), and now also includes support for stereoscopic 3D content.

 Other major features include preemptive multitasking with finer granularity (DMA buffer, primitive, triangle, pixel, or instruction-level), reduced memory footprint, improved resource sharing, and improved timeout detection and recovery.
 16-bit color surface formats (565, 5551, 4444) are mandatory in Windows 8, and Direct3D 11 Video supports YUV 4:4:4/4:2:2/4:2:0/4:1:1 video formats with 8, 10, and 16-bit precision, as well as 4 and 8-bit palettized formats.
 Display-only and render-only WDDM drivers were also supported.
 Display-only WDDM drivers allow basic 2D-only video adapters and virtual displays to function while contents are rendered by existing renderers or a software rasterizer.
 Render-only WDDM drivers will render screen contents to specified display processors, commonly seen on laptops with dedicated GPUs.
 Otherwise, a full graphics WDDM driver will function as both of the display and rendering.

 Windows 8.1 introduces WDDM 1.3 and adds support for Miracast, which enables wireless or wired delivery of compressed standard- or high-definition video to or from desktops, tablets, mobile phones, and other devices.

+In Windows 8, the Microsoft Basic Display Adapter (MBDA) driver can supports WARP.